vulnebify/.github/profile/README.md

 Vulnebify helps organizations discover and monitor their public attack surface before attackers do.

-We provide safe, low-noise tools and APIs to scan domains, IPs, and infrastructure for exposed services, misconfigurations, and risky assets—exactly as the Internet sees them.
+We provide safe, low-noise tools and APIs to scan domains, IPs, and infrastructure for exposed services, misconfigurations, and risky assets, exactly as the Internet sees them.

 Built for red teams, blue teams, and security-focused developers.